bsdfzzzy/vue2-hammer/README.md

 This is a directive wrapper for Hammer.js 2.x.
 And this repo'inspiration is from v-touch.

+If you want to find a same wrapper for Angular4+, you can have a look at [ngx-hammer](https://github.com/bsdfzzzy/ngx-hammer)

 ## Install

 > This plugin supports Vue >= 2.0.